-The above screen displays the all settable parameters with respect to machine, the edit option is provided with the Security.
-Only authorized person is able to edits the details and scheduled for the day.
+The above screen displays the all settable parameters with respect to machine, the edit option is provided with the Security, only authorized person is able to edit the details and schedule for the day.

 After login if person click on the ADD/REMOVE button the following POP-UP will appear:

 Once we click on EDIT button the following POP-UP will appear.